Visit our keyboard shortcuts docs for details

 Permits are required for all overnight trips into the backcountry.
 During the spring and fall, demand for permits is very high.
 If you plan to visit Canyonlands during peak season—especially during spring break (March)—you may have to make a reservation four months in advance.

 Most places to camp in the Needles are named campsites in designated locations.
-All of these campsites require campers to carry out all solid human waste in an approved portable toilet system or human waste disposal bag.
-In areas where there are no established campsites, backpackers can camp in at-large zones that can be reserved also.
+All of these campsites require campers to carry out all solid human waste in a commercial human waste disposal bag.
+In areas where there are no established campsites, backpackers can camp in at-large zones that must be reserved also.
 Campsites in the Salt Creek area require the use of approved hard-sided food storage containers (e.g. bear canisters).

 Backpacking at Island in the Sky